microsoft/DataConnectors/README.md

 **Note:** Setting the environment variable (Step 5) is temporary.
 Extensibility can be enabled as a Preview Feature in Power BI Desktop, starting with the June release.

-See the [Data Connector technical reference](docs/m-extensions.md) for more details on how to create a Power BI extension.

 ![VSProject]

 ## Distribution of Data Connectors